-Q83: If an employer uses the monthly method, must it determine hours on a calendar month basis?
+Q79: If an employer uses the monthly method, must it determine hours on a calendar month basis?

-A83: The IRS recognizes that most pay periods are weekly or bi-weekly, rather than monthly, and will allow employers to look at hours on a current basis using the "weekly rule" method instead.
+A79: The IRS recognizes that most pay periods are weekly or bi-weekly, rather than monthly, and will allow employers to look at hours on a current basis using the "weekly rule" method instead.
 Under this method, the employer chooses a work week that it will use consistently, such as from Sunday through Saturday.
 (In most cases, the simplest work week to choose would be the week used for payroll purposes.)
 The employer may then apply the work week method so that it includes either the first or the last day of the month.
 With this approach, some months will be treated as having four weeks (creating a monthly measure for full-time status for those months of 120 hours) and others will have five weeks (creating a monthly measure for full-time status for that month of 150 hours).

 Example: Widget Corp. uses the period of Sunday through Saturday as a week and includes the week that includes the first day of a calendar month and excludes the week that includes the last day of a calendar month (unless the last day of the calendar month occurs on a Saturday).
-Widget measures hours of service for the five weeks from Sunday, December 27, 2015, through

-Saturday, January 30, 2016, to determine an employee's full-time employee status for January 2016; for the four weeks from Sunday, January 31, 2016, through Saturday, February 27, 2016, to determine an employee's status for February 2016; and the four weeks from Sunday, February 28, 2016, through Saturday, March 26, 2016, to determine an employee's status for March 2016.
-For January 2016, Widget must treat an employee as full-time if the employee has at least 150 hours of service (30 hours per week × 5 weeks).
-For February 2016 and March 2016, Widget must treat an employee has at least 120 hours of service (30 hours per week × 4 weeks).
+Widget measures hours of service for the five weeks from Sunday, December 26, 2021, through Saturday, January 29, 2022, to determine an employee's full-time employee status for January 2022; for the four weeks from Sunday, January 30, 2022, through Saturday, February 26, 2022, to determine an employee's status for February 2022; and the four weeks from Sunday, February 27, 2022, through Saturday, March 26, 2022, to determine an employee's status for March 2022.
+For January 2022, Widget must treat an employee as full-time if the employee has at least 150 hours of service (30 hours per week × 5 weeks).
+For February 2022 and March 2022, Widget must treat an employee as a full-time employee if the employee has at least 120 hours of service (30 hours per week × 4 weeks).

-Q84: How does an employer that uses the monthly (or weekly) method handle changes in employment status?
+Q80: How does an employer that uses the monthly (or weekly) method handle changes in employment status?

-A84: Because this method is based on actual hours currently worked, if an employee moves from full-time to parttime status, the employer does not need to offer coverage once the employee drops below 30 hours per week for the month.
+A80: Because this method is based on actual hours currently worked, if an employee moves from full-time to part-time status, the employer does not need to offer coverage once the employee drops below 30 hours per week for the month.
 If an employee moves from part-time to full-time, the employer will need to offer coverage by the first of the month after three full calendar months as an eligible employee.

-Example: Beth works 20 hours a week for Popcorn, Inc. from January 1, 2016, through December 31, 2016.
-Beth is not eligible for, and is not offered, coverage in 2016.
-On January 1, 2017, Beth is promoted to a full-time supervisor position, and is eligible for coverage after completing 90 days as a supervisor.
-As of April 1, 2017, Popcorn offers affordable, minimum value coverage to Beth.
+Example: Beth works 20 hours a week for Popcorn, Inc. from January 1, 2022, through December 31, 2022.
+Beth is not eligible for, and is not offered, coverage in 2022.
+On January 1, 2023, Beth is promoted to a full-time supervisor position, and is eligible for coverage after completing 90 days as a supervisor.
+As of April 1, 2023, Popcorn offers affordable, minimum value coverage to Beth.
 Popcorn has met its obligations.

-Q85: How does an employer that uses the monthly (or weekly) method handle leaves of absence?
+Q81: How does an employer that uses the monthly (or weekly) method handle leaves of absence?

-A85: If the employee is on a paid leave of absence, he or she will have "hours of service" so coverage must be offered.
-If the employee is on an unpaid leave - including an FMLA or USERRA leave - he or she will not have hours of service and coverage does not have to be offered during this time.
+A81: If the employee is on a paid leave of absence, the employee will have "hours of service" so coverage must be offered.
+If the employee is on an unpaid leave - including an FMLA or USERRA leave - the employee will not have hours of service and coverage does not have to be offered during this time.

-Q86: How does an employer that uses the monthly (or weekly) method handle breaks in service?
+Q82: How does an employer that uses the monthly (or weekly) method handle breaks in service?